cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 ### Office.OneNote.CopilotFREEnabled

-This event is triggered to verify that the user is eligible to see Copilot First Run Experiment (FRE).
+This event is triggered to verify that the user is eligible to see Copilot First Run Experience (FRE).

 The following fields are collected: